ankurkohli007/Experimental_Robotics_Laboratory_Assignment_I/README.md

 * When the robot's battery is at full capacity, it proceeds to explore the various rooms; otherwise, it returns to room E for recharging.
 * After completing the recharging process, the robot resumes its exploration of the rooms.

+## Architecture

+To model the robot's movements and stimuli in a simulation, the methodology adopted is based on the [arch_skeleton](https://github.com/buoncubi/arch_skeleton) example, though with modifications such as adjustments to the planner and controller delay times, as well as variations in the battery level.

+The core of the software architecture involves a finite state machine, leveraging [SMACH](https://wiki.ros.org/smach) to provide a clear representation of process states and their transitions.
+Additionally, [aRMOR](https://github.com/EmaroLab/armor) is employed for utilizing the ontology of the topological map to control the robot within the Robot Operating System (ROS) environment.

 <p align="center">
   <img width="1000" height="600" src="https://github.com/ankurkohli007/Experimental_Robotics_Laboratory_Assignment_I/blob/55355f42813136c9b120566bc441f17bf19d1ced/v14k.gif">
 </p>